What Do Forest Fire Inspector or Prevention Specialist Do?

 - Observer

-In 2016, there was an estimated number of 1,700 jobs in the United States for Forest Fire Inspector or Prevention Specialist.
+There were about 1,700 jobs for Forest Fire Inspector or Prevention Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 29.4% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Forest Fire Inspector or Prevention Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 200 job openings in this field each year.
+The BLS estimates 200 yearly job openings in this field.

 The states with the most job growth for Forest Fire Inspector or Prevention Specialist are Texas, Idaho, and Arkansas.
 Watch out if you plan on working in Oregon, Colorado, or New Jersey.
 These states have the worst job growth for this type of profession.

-Average Forest Fire Inspectors and Prevention Specialists Salary
+Do Forest Fire Inspectors and Prevention Specialists Make A Lot Of Money?

-The salary for Forest Fire Inspectors and Prevention Specialists ranges between about $26,660 and $83,810 a year.
+The typical yearly salary for Forest Fire Inspectors and Prevention Specialists is somewhere between $26,660 and $83,810.

 Forest Fire Inspectors and Prevention Specialists who work in California, Oregon, or Texas, make the highest salaries.

-How much do Forest Fire Inspectors and Prevention Specialists make in different U.S. states?
+Below is a list of the median annual salaries for Forest Fire Inspectors and Prevention Specialists in different U.S. states.

 State | Annual Mean Salary |